 Information on the computer specifications and special pricing which may be available, can be found by visiting the Web site at http://www.bagley.msstate.edu.

 Computers are used by students to solve engineering problems, write papers, and develop presentations for classes.
 Computer technology improves communication between students and faculty and develops the computational skills demanded of engineering graduates by employers.
-Further, email is an official means of communication with students per university policy.
+Further, email is the official means of communication with students per university policy.

 Students applying for or receiving financial aid should notify the office of Student Financial Aid and Scholarships that they are entering the Bagley College of Engineering and are required to have a personal computer.
 The cost of the personal computer can then be added to the total cost of education and financial aid may be awarded accordingly.
 The full cost of the computer will not necessarily be covered by financial aid or scholarships depending on the total amount of aid received and other regulations.

 Graduation requirements are the courses and hours shown in the individual programs.
 Some majors require a grade of C or better in certain courses.
 This information is available from the department in which the student is enrolled.
 All students are required to study these requirements together with the course prerequisites, and to be sure that they are taking the proper courses in the curriculum in which they expect to graduate.
-Students should discuss their programs with their academic advisors each semester, particularly before pre-registration.
-To graduate with a baccalaureate degree from the Bagley College of Engineering, in addition to meeting the requirements as specified in the Mississippi State University Academic Operating Policy 12.11, candidates must have earned at least a 2.00 cumulative grade point average on all courses scheduled and rescheduled (average on all attempts) at Mississippi State University that are applied toward meeting degree requirements.
+Students should discuss their programs with their academic advisors each semester, particularly before course registration.
+To graduate with a baccalaureate degree from the Bagley College of Engineering, in addition to meeting the requirements as specified in the Mississippi State University Academic Operating Policy 12.11 (https://www.policies.msstate.edu/policy/1211), candidates must have earned at least a 2.00 cumulative grade point average on all courses scheduled and rescheduled (average on all attempts) at Mississippi State University that are applied toward meeting degree requirements.
 Departments within the College may have requirements in addition to those specified above.
 It is the student’s responsibility to be sure that requirements are fulfilled in a particular program before applying for a degree.

 Independent study credit up to a maximum of six semester hours will be accepted, with the prior approval of the department head and the dean.
 In no case will engineering courses taken by independent study be approved.